-Our Third Annual TWRF Wild Game Dinner was held at the Historic Travelers Rest in Nashville.
+Our Fifth Annual TWRF Wild Game Dinner was held at the Historic Travelers Rest in Nashville.
 Over 100 fellow sportsmen and women came out to share the wild harvest.
 All of the food was donated by sportsmen who harvested fish and game from Tennessee to Alaska.
 A rustic bar was set up for wine and mixed drinks and appetizers were served before dinner.

 VIP tables for eight can be reserved.

 It’s a great night of food, drinks, camaraderie and fun.
 We would love to see you there.